ntimonid/Connectomic-Composition-Predictor-CCP-/README.md

 [2] S.W.
 Oh, J.A.
 Harris, L. Ng et al. A mesoscale connectome of the mouse brain.
 Nature, 508:207-213, 2014.

+[3] J.A.
+Harris et al. The organization of intracortical connections by layer and cell class in the mouse brain.
+Biorxiv, 2018.

-[3] J.E.
+[4] J.E.
 Knox et al. High-resolution data-driven model of the mouse connectome.
 Network Neuroscience, 3 (1): 217-236, 2019.

-[4] J.A.
-Harris et al. The organization of intracortical connections by layer and cell class in the mouse brain.
-Biorxiv, 2018.
+[5] S. Ji, A. Fakhry, H. Deng.
+Integrative analysis of the connectivity and gene expression atlases in the mouse brain.
+Neuroimage 84:245–253  (2014). doi:10.1016/j.neuroimage.2013.08.049.

-[5] R. Bakker, P. Tiesinga, R. Kötter.
+[6] R. Bakker, P. Tiesinga, R. Kötter.
 The Scalable Brain Atlas: Instant Web-Based Access to Public Brain Atlases and Related Content.
 Neuroinformatics, 13 (3): 353–366, 2015.

-[6] Y. Li et al. Discover mouse gene coexpression landscapes using dictionary learning and sparse coding.
+[7] Y. Li et al. Discover mouse gene coexpression landscapes using dictionary learning and sparse coding.
 Brain Structure and Function, 222 (9): 4253-4270, 2017.

-[7] M.N.
+[8] M.N.
 Economo, J. Winnubst, E. Bas and T.A.
 Ferreira et al. Single-neuron axonal reconstruction: The search for a wiring diagram of the brain.
 Journal of Comparative Neurology: 1-10, 2019.

-[6] S. Ji, A. Fakhry, H. Deng.
-Integrative analysis of the connectivity and gene expression atlases in the mouse brain.
-Neuroimage 84:245–253  (2014). doi:10.1016/j.neuroimage.2013.08.049.